assetcorp/assetcorp/README.md

     <p>
       <ul>
         <li>Utilised a serverless architecture to reduce cost by 40% while maintaining performant web and mobile applications.</li>
-        <li>Maintained a strong focus on high-value features that satisfied clients and resulted in an increase in revenue.</li>
+        <li>Maintained a strong focus on high-value features that satisfied clients and increased revenue.</li>
         <li>Focused on optimising project workflows using project management tools to improve efficiency and save time, resulting in faster delivery of quality features.</li>
         <li>Continuously enhanced the product by staying up-to-date with industry trends and innovations.</li>
       </ul>